axoflow/axosyslog-core-docs/content/docs/chapter-parsers/date-parser/date-parser-options/_index.md

 | Synopsis: | time-zone(string) |
 | Default:  |                   |

-*Description:* If this option is set, {{% productparam "abbrev" %}} assumes that the parsed timestamp refers to the specified timezone.
+*Description:* If this option is set, {{% param "product.abbrev" %}} assumes that the parsed timestamp refers to the specified timezone.
 The timezone set in the `time-zone()` option overrides any timezone information parsed from the timestamp.

 {{% include-headless "chunk/para-timezone-format.md" %}}